November 7, 2024

 “Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below.”

 There was magic in the air.
 A few years ago, Carice van Houten caught a glimpse of some wallpapers and fabrics on display in a tiny storefront in Amsterdam called Shop Atelier ND and wandered in.
-She was in the market, after all: The actor, best known for her role as Melisandre on HBO’s Game of Thrones, and her boyfriend, actor Guy Pearce, had just bought a 1918 brownstone in a suburb of the Dutch capital.
+She was in the market, after all: The actor, best known for her role as Melisandre on HBO’s , and her boyfriend, actor Guy Pearce, had just bought a 1918 brownstone in a suburb of the Dutch capital.
 The walls were all white, but Van Houten describes herself as “a walking color explosion, a female Peter Pan, a bit like Pippi Longstocking… My trademark is my eclecticism.”
 A kaleidoscopic upgrade was needed.

 Photo credit: Thijs de Leeuw/Space Content/Living Inside